 Implied volatility in ExxonMobil

-This price range forecast will be based on the current level of implied volatility in ExxonMobil.
-The company is expected to post its fourth-quarter earnings results on February 1, 2019.
+Let’s look at ExxonMobil’s (XOM) stock price forecast range, based on its implied volatility, for the 22 days leading up to its earnings release.
+This price forecast is based on the current implied volatility in ExxonMobil.
+The company is expected to post its Q1 2019 earnings on April 26.

-Implied volatility in ExxonMobil has fallen 4.0 percentage points since December 11, 2018, to its current level of 19.8%.
-During the same period, ExxonMobil stock has fallen 6.5%.
+Implied volatility in ExxonMobil has fallen by 0.8 percentage points since March 4, 2019, to the current level of 16.2%.
+ExxonMobil stock has risen 2.2%.

-Considering ExxonMobil’s implied volatility of 19.8% and assuming a normal distribution of prices (using the bell curve model) and a standard deviation of one (with a probability of 68.2%), XOM could close between $75.1 and $68.3 in the 21 days ending on February 1, 2019.
+Considering ExxonMobil’s implied volatility of 16.2% and assuming a normal distribution of prices (a bell curve model) and standard deviation of one (with a probability of 68.2%), ExxonMobil stock price could close between $85.3 and $78.8 per share in the next 22 calendar days, ending April 26, 2019.